 “If you want to work in the industry, you need to learn the trade with a good rider, who’s a good trainer who gives you that communication of how to talk to the horse, how to work when things get tough and that management of the horse” Jo Winfield

 Jo’s educational background has taken her from a National Diploma in Horse Management at Warwickshire College to BSc (Hons) Equine Science at Hartpury University, MSc in Coaching Science to currently studying for PhD in Risk Management at University of Gloucestershire.

 Her other achievements include Eventing to intermediate level, Showjumping at Foxhunter and Dressage at Medium Level.

-Jo is a lso a British Eventing Coach, British Dressage Judge and an Examiner for the British Horse Society.
-Jo currently divides her time between Consultancy and Education carried out at Hartpury Equestrian Centre, which is one of the UK’s leading equine educational establishments and has a reputation of international excellence.
+Jo is also a British Eventing Coach, British Dressage Judge and an Assessor for the British Horse Society.
+Jo currently divides her time between Consultancy and Education carried out at Hartpury University, which is one of the UK’s leading equine educational establishments and has a reputation of international excellence.

 The rest of Jo’s time is spent delivering excellent online training helping with all aspects of horse training management and behaviour to include competition and industry assessments both ridden, theoretical, practical and ground work.

 “I really look forward to training with Jo, she has a great eye for detail and suggests changes that make a huge difference”

 Lottie Moore, Isle of Man